 The Types of Basketball Shots & Picking your Spots

 Location matters more than distance.

 Layups, post shots, bank shots, jump shots, free throws, long 2s and 3 pointers.

 Each spot on the floor carries risk and reward equally, this guide does not assume close up shots – due to their high percentage accuracy – are better than long range shots.
-Ultimately, the quality of the shot is determined by your level of focus, confidence, stamina and mechanics at any given point in the game.
+Ultimately, the quality of the shot is determined by your level of focus, rhythm, stamina and mechanics at any given point in the game.

 How comfortably and confidently you get a shot off is more important than where you shoot from.
 As you aspire to become a marksman, remember that you will miss over and over, that will never change.
 You can’t let that dissuade you.
 Be prepared to shoot every shot the same and forget both the misses and makes quickly.